Jessicaazhuu/stats220/README.md

 This was made with the purpose of a practice repo as I start learning and using Markdown.
 I practiced using Markdown syntax within this repo and just for fun, I have decided to dedicate it to cats 🐈

 First, here are some things about me:
-- My name is Jessica Zhu
+- My name is Jessica
 - I am a student studying Data Science at the University of Auckland

 ## Welcome!